AdinHal/webcrawler-group12/README.md

 ## About

 - This Java application serves as a robust web crawler, designed to traverse websites starting from a user-provided URL and explore them up to a specified crawl depth.
+- Arguments:
+  - URL (args[0]): The first argument, if present, is used as the URL.
+  - Crawl Depth (args[1]): The second argument, represents the crawl depth.
+  - Domains (args[2]): The third argument, a comma-separated string, is split into a list of domains.
+  - Language (args[3]): The fourth argument, optional, specifies the translation language.

 ## Run / Setup